Lens-Artists Challenge #77: Favorite Photos of 2019

 Ann-Christine tells us a different perspective of framing, “An important thing to remember is, that a frame doesn’t have to look like a frame, and it does not have to apply to the whole picture either.”

-Tina taught us a photography lesson,”A photographer can choose to frame a grand vista, or perhaps focus on something much less imposing but equally beautiful.”
+Tina ,”A photographer can choose to frame a grand vista, or perhaps focus on something much less imposing but equally beautiful.”

 Photos and stories from my blog friends and followers have given me an expanded view of the world and the people around us.
 Every week, I look forward to seeing your posts and reading your comment.